repomaa/mocoapp-api-docs/sections/holidays.md

 }
 ```

+Holiday credits have to be set in days.
+Holiday days are also converted to hours using the _daily hours_ value that may
-Holiday credits have to be set in hours.
-There is a setting in the holiday section in MOCO to adjust this per user per year depending on the daily hours of a regular working day.
-10 days at 5h/day = 50 hours and 10 days at 8h/day = 80 hours.
+be set for every user in the holiday section in MOCO: 10 days at 5h/day = 50 hours and 10 days at 8h/day = 80 hours.

 ## GET /users/holidays